vladk-ml/sdat/memory-bank/progress.md

 ## Current Status

-- Core project and dataset management workflows are complete and robust.
+- Core project and dataset management workflows are complete and robust, with all persistence handled by the Flask backend API.
+- Welcome Page and Project Dashboard are fully integrated with backend persistence and provide a professional, VS Code-inspired experience.
+- Theming is handled via JSON theme files and dynamic CSS variable injection, matching VS Code's approach.
 - Raw/refined dataset pipeline, metadata extraction, and dataset history are implemented and fully functional.
 - UI/UX is professional, responsive, and optimized for workstation use.
 - **Planning phase complete:** Authoritative scaffold and feature roadmap established.
 Ready to proceed with incremental scaffold implementation as outlined above.